 Using data from the StockBrokers.com 2017 Broker Review which tested 16 different online brokers

-Trading fees aside, having access to trade what you want is also an important consideration.
+Next, investors want to make sure they can trade the investment vehicle they want.
 Just2Trade offers clients Stock Trading, Options Trading, Mutual Funds and Futures Trading while Fidelity Investments offers Stock Trading, Options Trading and Mutual Funds.
-As far as mutual funds go, Fidelity Investments boasts an offering of 13204 compared to Just2Trade's 3000 available funds.
-And, commission free ETFs deserve a mention, with Just2Trade falling behind Fidelity Investments, offering 0 commission free etfs compared to Fidelity Investments's 91.
+As far as mutual funds go, Fidelity Investments boasts an offering of 13204 mutual funds compared to Just2Trade's 3000 available funds.
+And, commission free ETFs deserve a comparison, Fidelity Investments offers 91 commission free ETFs versus Just2Trade's total of 0.

-Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
-Fidelity Investments alongside Just2Trade have virtual trading.
-For mobile trading, Just2Trade offers the iPhone App and Android App while Fidelity Investments offers the iPhone App, iPad App and Android App.
-Online banking is also used by many clients, and multiple brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are available to clients of Fidelity Investments while Just2Trade offers clients none of these.
-All things considered, when it comes to platform tools, research, and trading via smartphone, Fidelity Investments was rated for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2014, while Just2Trade was rated for none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Fidelity Investments alongside Just2Trade offer virtual trading.
+For mobile trading, Just2Trade offer clients access to an iPhone App and Android App while Fidelity Investments has an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are available to clients of Fidelity Investments while Just2Trade offers customers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, Fidelity Investments was rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2017, while Just2Trade was rated none of these.